Morlocks (comics): After M-Day

 After M-Day, some former Morlocks who lost their powers were Angel Dust, Boost, Callisto, Delphi, Irving, Marrow, Postman, Qwerty, Shatter, Tether and the probability of Feral and Thornn.
 However, Feral and Thornn were later seen re-powered; but this was later to be revealed in Wolverine vol. 3 #54-55 that only their physical mutations were restored, not their mutant powers, which led to Feral being killed by Sabretooth.

-In one of Generation M's "Ex-Mutants' Diaries," Sally interviews Marrow about the Morlocks.
+In one of Generation M's "Ex-Mutants' Diaries", Sally interviews Marrow about the Morlocks.
 Marrow reports that 80% of the remaining Morlocks (which was most likely already very small) are depowered now and look like humans.
 She states that most of them are still afraid about going out of the tunnels.

 Currently, Marrow works as a watchman of the Morlocks, as she is called by the remaining ones when problems occur.
 She explained this status in the aftermath of thirteen depowered Morlocks murdered by Ghoul.

 One character commented that, post-M-Day, the chance of meeting a Morlock in the tunnels under New York is now harder than meeting an alligator in the Floridian sewers.

-Some former Morlocks who actually kept their powers sought refuge at Xavier's Institute and became known as the 198.
+The former Morlocks who retained their powers sought refuge at Xavier's Institute and became known as the 198.
 They are Beautiful Dreamer, Caliban, Erg, Leech, and Skids.

 Dark Beast and Mikhail Rasputin are also still powered, though Mikhail is in Kapalan.